yf0812/yfliu0812.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Yanfang Liu is currently a master's student at the School of Integrated Circuits Science and Engineering at Beihang University.
+Her research focuses on AI for EDA, rare event statistical modeling and analysis, and applications related to Bayesian optimization